GMOD/trix-js/README.md

 **How to test my own .gff.gz data?**<br>
 Navigate to `/test/rawGenomes` and create a directory with your .gff.gz file in it.
 From within that directory, run `bash ../../programs/gff3ToInput.sh <.gff3.gz FILE> <OUTPUT NAME>`.

+## Reference

+See https://genome.ucsc.edu/goldenPath/help/trix.html for basic concepts of trix and https://github.com/GMOD/ixixx-js for a javascript implementation of the ixIxx command